ArtiDholeSD/MetaTag-dns-Validation/README.md

 # MetaData-Validation

-## This project based on Retriving MetaData(proided tags from Url) and DNS TXT records from Domain Name.....
+## This project based on Retriving MetaData(proided tags from Url) and DNS TXT records from Url (Domain Name) .

 ### I have written this project In Vs code For, Better coding experience